FineUploader/fine-uploader/server/readme.md

 parameter in this case to determine the name of the associated file.

 Note that each request contains a UUID parameter.
-By default, the name of this parameter is `qquuid`, but this is configurable in the [`request` option section](../docs/options-fineuploaderbasic.md).
-This parameter value should be used to uniquely identify the file, and the associationbetween this UUID and the file should be maintained sever-side if you want to handle DELETE requests, the resume feature, or chunking.
+By default, the name of this parameter is `qquuid`, but this is configurable in the [`request` option section](../docs/options-fineuploaderbasic.md#request-option-properties).
+This parameter value should be used to uniquelyidentify the file, and the associationbetween this UUID and the file should be maintained sever-side if you want to handle DELETE requests, the resume feature, or chunking.

 <br/>
 ## Request Format Options ##